The analysis presented on the website is based on the data from newest edition (2025).

 SMA

-Severe to moderate restriction in access to SMA diagnosis and treatment has been identified in the Visegrád (V4) countries as measured in the GAP score.
+Minor restriction in access to SMA diagnosis and treatment has been identified in the Visegrád Group (V4) countries as measured in the GAP score.

 Read more